piedema/node-package-api/README.md

 ---

-## Properties
+## Tips
 1. The success parameter returns true if package and function is found and executed, not if the function itself returns an error or response.
 2. Only one space per node-package-api can be build.
-3. Multiple packages can be initiated per space/node-package-api.
+3. Multiple packages can be loaded per space/node-package-api.
-4. Packages must be installed on your system and in paths in module.paths or config.paths
+4. Packages must be installed on your system in a path specified in module.paths or config.paths.
-5. Websockets can be used.
-On first callback call the result of the websocket is returned.
+5. Websockets in packages can be used.
+On first callback the result of opening the websocket is returned.
 Subsequent calls return the websocket data.
-6. Nested functions can be called by using '.'.
+6. Nested functions can be called by using a dot, like "websockets.websocketfunction".
-7. Any place where you want to insert a callback in a functions parameters, just add 'callback' in de parameters array.
+7. Any place where you want to insert a callback in a functions parameters, just add 'callback' in de parameters array, like ['param1', 'param2', 'callback', 'param3', 'callback'].
 8. A space is the forked childprocess.

 ---